dannydenenberg/Starlight/README.md

 ## Usage
 1. Make sure you are in the top level of the project directory before running
+2. Install all of the dependencies listed in the **`installationsforrunning.txt`** file
-2. Run the main script using python 3
+3. Run the main script using python 3
 ```python
 $ python3 main.py
 ```
-3. Talk to Starlite!
+4. Talk to Starlite!
 All commands issued at starlite must begin with the word "starlite", such as "starlite, send an email"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.